|Guide||♦||13 Triplogs||1 Topic|

-Take a left on Jim Thompson Trail and follow for two tenths of a mile.
-Jim was just a rancher, this segment is safe!
+Take a left on Jim Thompson Trail and follow for two-tenths of a mile.
+Jim was just a rancher, and this segment is safe!

-Steamboat Rock is a half mile off trail up the slickrock.
-Cairns may help if stumble upon the correct set.
+Steamboat Rock is a half-mile off-trail up the slickrock.
+Cairns may help if you stumble upon the correct set.

 Check out the final route up the rock.
 Switch the map to satellite for a good overview.
 For the intrepid researcher that reads descriptions, here is the full route.
 The out-n-back is a 2.6mi / 810aeg hike.

 Too scary for some.
 Similar to playing around on Papago Buttes in Phoenix, one must be careful and know their limits.
 It is a class 3 scramble if you find the correct route.
 Which means you could die from a fall.
-If it seems to risky don't do it.
-Remember it's usually more difficult getting down than up.
+If it seems too risky, don't do it.
+Remember, it's usually more difficult getting down than up.

 I haven't done the top.
 I'd imagine it's class four or above.
-Nevertheless the views from near the top are well worth the moderate effort for this hike.
-It's amazing it hasn't become more popular.
+Nevertheless, the views from near the top are well worth the moderate effort for this hike.
+Amazingly, it hasn't become more popular.